School of Management Assessment Regulations

 Pass 60 placement credits and achieve 60 taught credits. | Continue. |

-Pass 60 credit placement and achieve 30 taught credits or more but less than 60 with: 1.no module marks below 30% and 2. an overall level average of 35% |
+Pass 60 credit placement and achieve 30 taught credits or more but less than 60 with: 1.
+No module marks below 30% and 2.
+An overall level average of 35% |

 Continue (with compensated failures). |